darkt3rr0r/OSCP-Prep/HTB/winpriv.md

 Unfortunately, multiple problems have been found with service accounts, making them easier to escalate privileges with.

 Service accounts could intercept a SYSTEM ticket and use it to impersonate the SYSTEM user.
-This was possible because service accounts usually have the *SeImpersonatePrivilege”* privilege enabled
+This was possible because service accounts usually have the *SeImpersonatePrivilege* privilege enabled

 For eg. IIS Runs with the privilegs of a service account , we can get a reverse shell from it